 Students qualified to enrol in the third year of the full-time Applied Chemistry Course or in the Applied Chemistry Conversion Course, and who are employees of a member of the Metal Trades Employers' Association are eligible to apply for the John Heine Memorial Scholarship.

-The scholarship has a total value of £250 which is paid at the following rates:-
+The scholarship has a total value of £250, which is paid at the following rates:-

-(i) Final two years of the Applied Chemistry Degree Course:
+(i) Final two wars of the Applied Chamistry Decree Course.

-1st year £100

-2nd year £150